 - Glucosamine and Chondroitin – Glucosamine and chondroitin are two supplements that may help protect your dog’s joints and provide some relief from things like osteoarthritis and hip dysplasia.
 Some foods only contain one or the other, but because they’re thought to be most helpful when used together, you should ideally look for a food fortified with both.

-- Probiotics – Probiotics are beneficial bacteria that can help promote proper digestion and ease many mild gastrointestinal problems, such as constipation or diarrhea.
-There are a variety of different dog-beneficial probiotic strains available, and scientists are working to analyze the ways different ones work.
+- Probiotics – Probiotics are beneficial bacteria that may help promote proper digestion and ease many mild gastrointestinal problems, such as constipation or diarrhea.
+There are a variety of different probiotic strains available, and scientists are working to analyze the ways different ones work.
 In the absence of more concrete data, we generally recommend that owners opt for foods that feature several different probiotics.